The Governing Body

 Together with our Headteacher, we set the future direction for the school, decide how the school’s budget should be spent and monitor and evaluate the school’s performance.
 In doing this we make decisions on things such as performance targets, school policies, staffing, and the school’s development plan.
 We provide the Headteacher with support and advice, drawing on our knowledge and experience from outside school.
 We ask searching questions whilst respecting her position as professional leader of the school - this is often termed acting as a ‘critical friend’.

 How do we operate?

 The Governing Body recognises that it is a critical part of the Leadership and Management of the school.
-As a whole, and within sub-committees we operate as a professional body, in accordance with the policies and guidelines with regard to the current Governors Guide to the Law.
+As a whole we operate as a professional body, in accordance with the policies and guidelines with regard to the current Governors Guide to the Law.

 Who can be a Governor?